 The Dixie State University Department of Nursing offers two levels of nursing education:

-Both the Associate Degree Nursing Program and the& RN-to-BSN Nursing Program have been approved by the Utah Board of Nursing and are fully accredited by the Accreditation Commission for Education in Nursing (ACEN).
+The Utah Board of Nursing (BON) has approved the Associate Degree Nursing Program.
+As the RN-to-BSN program is post-licensure, it does not require approval by the Utah BON.
+Both the ADN and BSN programs are fully accredited by the Accreditation Commission for Education in Nursing (ACEN).

 - 3343 Peachtree Road NE, Suite 850